Trexmark32/app_pr_viewer/README.md

 - ❌ No actual GitHub OAuth — token is a dummy (abc123)
 - ❌ JWT or token expiry detection not implemented (not needed for fake token)
 - ⚠️ Using GitHub API anonymously → rate-limited to 60 req/hr per IP

+## Demo Video
+- A demo.mp4 video is provided at the root of the directory for referance.